pacs-course/pacs-examples/Examples/src/QuadratureRule/AllDynamic/FOLDER_DESCRIPTION.md

   - Loads parameter file (GetPot or JSON).
   - Dynamically loads quadrature rule libraries and integrand libraries using `dlopen`.
   - Queries factories to create the selected rule and integrand.
-  - Runs composite integration and prints results.
+  - Runs composite integration with `CompositeQuadrature` and prints results.
   - Supports `--help` and `--list` to show available rules.

 ### Factories and Registration